Kingston Mixed Reality Hackathon

 The challenge is to use collective artistic and technical abilities to represent heritage through sight and sound, in immersive media.
 Our heritage is a core source of individual and group identity, vitality, and inheritance.
 It allows us to maintain a human connection to our past while simultaneously asserting our similarities with and differences from one another.

 Heritage is poutine, Montezuma Castle, Chamomile tea, a Kenojuak Ashevak print, kissing each cheek in greeting, Maasai Adumu dance, the Great Wall of China, Shakespeare’s ‘Coriolanus’, the Underground Railroad.
 It includes objects, places, landscapes, knowledge and customs.
-As creators, we’ll make the past, present, and use our heritage, individual and universal, to design new stories for mixed reality experiences.
+As creators we’ll use our heritage, individual and universal, to design new stories that make the past the present in mixed reality.
 With the passage of time, through thoughts, words, and decisions we may create a legacy.
 “What will you leave behind for others to value?”

 It Guides us from within